reer-ide/rhino_mcp/README.md

 }
 ```

-Example Command paths:
+Example Python paths:

 - Windows: `C:\\Users\\username\\anaconda3\\envs\\rhino_mcp\\python.exe`
 - macOS: `/Users/username/anaconda3/envs/rhino_mcp/bin/python`

 Make sure to:

-- Replace the Python path with the path to Python in your conda environment or system Python
+- Replace the Python path with the path to Python in your conda environment or system Python if using the second method
 - Save the file and restart Claude Desktop

 > **Important Note:** If you're using a conda environment, you must specify the full path to the Python interpreter as shown above.
-Using the `uvx` command might not work properly with conda environments.

 ### SSE (Server-Side Events) Protocol Rhino MCP Server